 Saying Goodbye to Mary and South Wales

 After my walk, I came back to Mary’s place for lunch.
-She cooked nice vegetarian lasagne for me – the most delicious lasagne I have ever had.
+She cooked a nice vegetarian lasagne for me – the most delicious lasagne I have ever had.
 Her daughter and grandchildren came over to meet me.
 Mary wanted to introduce them to a software engineer from India.
 Over hearty conversations, we had food and said our goodbyes.

 Mary dropped me at the station, she again made sure that she did not take the expressway but the old roads so that I can enjoy the black mountains a bit more.
-She lamented the fact that Monmouth is no longer connected with rail network which it used to be once.
+She lamented the fact that Monmouth is no longer connected with the rail network which it used to be once.

 I was emotional and I told Mary ‘When I get to your age, I wish I can live a life like yours – welcoming people into my home & my heart’.
 With a gentle hug, we parted ways, hoping to meet sometime somewhere again.